-We are the second largest cable operator in the United States and a leading broadband communications services company providing video, Internet and voice services to approximately 28.1 million residential and small and medium business customers at December 31, 2018.
-We also recently launched our Spectrum mobile service to residential customers.
-In addition, we sell video and online advertising inventory to local, regional and national advertising customers and fiber-delivered communications and managed IT solutions to large enterprise customers.
+We are the second largest cable operator in the United States and a leading broadband communications services company providing video, Internet and voice services to approximately 29.2 million residential and small and medium business customers at December 31, 2019.
+We also offer mobile service to residential customers and recently launched mobile service to small and medium business customers.
+In addition, we sell video and online advertising inventory to local, regional and national advertising customers and tailored communications and managed solutions to larger enterprise customers.
 We also own and operate regional sports networks and local sports, news and community channels.
 See "Part I. Item 1.
 Business - Products and Services" for further description of these services, including customer statistics for different services.